Roy De Maistre: Inter-war years

 After 1919, De Maistre virtually abandoned colour-music and abstraction, though in London in 1934 he reworked some of those same ideas.
 His paintings of 1921–22 are experiments in impersonal, unemotional tonalism, and from the 1930s he turned to a more recognisably figurative style of work generally influenced by Cubism.

 In 1922 he had his first painting purchased by the Art Gallery of New South Wales, Still Life.

 In 1923 he went to Europe on a travelling Art Scholarship by the Sydney Society of Artists.
 He spent three years abroad, studying in London, and in France in Paris and Saint-Jean-de-Luz, where he created Sea piece, St Jean de Luz (1925), a landscape painting featured a mild semblance of his earlier practice with colour and abstraction.
 He also visited Italy, Spain, Belgium, and the Netherlands.
-In 1924, while abroad, he patented the "De Maistre Colour Harmonising Chart", which was produced and marketed by Grace Brothers, a Sydney department store.
+In 1924, while abroad, he patented the "De Maistre Colour Harmonising Chart", which was produced and marketed by Grace Bros, a Sydney department store.

-On returning to Sydney, he held one-man shows (1926 & 1928); contributed to annual exhibitions; conducted classes in modern art to private pupils from his studio in Burdekin House, Macquarie Street, Sydney; and organized in his house an exhibition of modern interior design (1929).
+On returning to Sydney, he held one-man shows (1926 & 1928); contributed to annual exhibitions; conducted classes in modern art to private pupils from his studio in Burdekin House, Macquarie Street, Sydney; and organised in his house an exhibition of modern interior design (1929).
 From his family's prominent position in society, he helped to make modern art fashionable in Sydney in the late 1920s, or at least as fashionable as it could be.
+The American architect Walter Burley Griffin and de Maistre created the interior decoration for the cafe opened by Pakie Macdougall in Sydney in 1929.

 The anti-modernist criticism he received following his first one-man exhibition in Sydney convinced him that his art could not flourish in Australia.

 London

 In March 1930 he left Australia to live permanently in London.
 He held one-man shows at the Beaux Arts Gallery, London (1930); in the studio of his colleague Francis Bacon (1930); at Bernheim-Jeune, Paris (1932); Mayor Gallery, London (1934); and at Calmann Gallery, London (1938).
 His work was also illustrated in several editions of Herbert Read's influential book Art Now.
 In 1931–32 he returned to Saint-Jean-de-Luz.
 During 1932–1934 he visited Compiègne.
-In 1934 he conducted a painting school with Martin Block.
+In October 1934 he established 'The School of Contemporary Painting and Drawing painting' with Martin Bloch at 130 Ebury Street [Victoria].
 In 1936 he set up studio at 13 Eccleston Street, Westminster.